jenkinsci/workflow-basic-steps-plugin/CORE-STEPS.md

 though this would not automatically adjust the message according to the status of _previous_ builds as the standard mail notifier does.
 For that, check if `currentBuild.previousBuild` exists, what its `.result` is, etc.

+The Pipeline Model Definition plugin (“Declarative Pipeline”) has a built-in construct for running selected publishers under certain conditions.

 # Build wrappers

 The `wrap` step may be used to run a build wrapper defined originally for freestyle projects.